mikhgalak/ece281-ice5/README.md

 If successful then GHDL will quietly exit with a `0` code.
 If any of the `assert` statements fail **with** `severity failure` then GHDL will cease the simulation and exit with non-zero code; this will also cause the workflow to fail.
 Assert statements of other severity levels, such as "error" w

+## Documentation

+None

+![Waveform that shows the f_Q and f_Q_next signals.
+Other than that it shows the elevator moving all the way up and then all the way down.
+The signals show how the elevator waits at certain floors for a set amount of clock cycles.](waveform.png)